chesscompiler/learn/_posts/2025-06-21-how-to-play-chess.md

 **White moves first**, always.

-> 🔍 Want to test your setup skills?
-Load a starting puzzle on **Chess Compiler** and try identifying misplaced pieces!
+> 🔍 Test yourself: Can you spot any misplaced pieces if the board isn't set up correctly?
+Trying to set up the board from memory is a great way to reinforce your knowledge.

 ---